 The hCG drugs are similar to LH.
 It mimics the LH surge, which stimulates the follicle to release the egg.
-Natural hCG drugs, derived from the urine of pregnant women, include Pregnyl, Profasi, Novarel, and APL.
+Natural hCG drugs, derived from the urine of pregnant women, include Pregnyl, Profasi, and Novarel.
 Ovidrel is a genetically modified hCG drug.
 Ovidrel has fewer side effects and its quality can be better controlled than the natural drugs.
 It is generally used after hMG or FSH to stimulate the final maturation stages of the follicles.
 Ovulation, if it occurs, does so about 36 to 72 hours after administration.

 Follicle Stimulating Hormone (FSH)